Energy for Tomorrow renewable energy program

 How it works

 - Choose amount.
 You can participate at a 25, 50 or 100 percent level.
-We produce or purchase renewable energy to match that percentage of your electric usage, which replaces equal amounts of electric generation from traditional sources.
+We purchase Renewable Energy Credits to match that percentage of your electric usage, which replaces equal amounts of electric generation from traditional sources.
 Participation does not impact electric service reliability.

-A typical residential customer uses about 750 kWh a month.
-Here is a comparison of additional charges for 750 kWh at the various participation levels (actual monthly charges vary based on usage):
+660 kWh is the avearage monthly use for a We Energies residential customer.
+Here is a comparison of additional charges for 660 kWh at the various participation levels (actual monthly charges vary based on usage):

 Energy for Tomorrow renewable energy program is a tariffed rate rider offered to our electric customers.
 The tariff is regulated by the public service commission.
 All changes to these tariffs must be submitted to and approved by the applicable state laws and regulatory policies of the public service commission.
 Notification of changes to Energy for Tomorrow prices will follow regulations set forth by the public service commission.

-Customers enrolled in Energy for Tomorrow receive a fuel-cost adjustment (FCA) reduction based on participation level.
-Customers enrolled at 100 percent pay no FCA; enrollment at 50 percent receives a 50 percent FCA reduction; and enrollment at 25 percent receives a 25 percent reduction.
+Customers enrolled in Energy for Tomorrow receive a power supply cost recovery (PSCR) reduction based on participation level.
+Customers enrolled at 100 percent pay no PSCR; enrollment at 50 percent receives a 50 percent PSCR reduction; and enrollment at 25 percent receives a 25 percent reduction.

 Energy for Tomorrow program activation takes one or two billing periods.
 Energy for Tomorrow charges appear on your energy bills.
 The charge is labeled, showing participation level and total charge each billing period.